 - If you are a DSPS student, you will need to bring us a verification letter from DSPS.

-- You have NOT completed 70 degree-applicable units or more at any college or university.
+- You have NOT completed more than 70-degree applicable units from any college or university

 - Degree-applicable units are units that are required for the degree, certificate, or program of study you have chosen to complete.

 - You have ONE of the following educational needs: